How will staff and researchers be notified when there is a problem?

-Alerts are sent to users via email, text message, and/or phone call, based on user preference.
-Each user can customize how they like to receive alerts based on time of day, day of week, or severity of the alert.
+Alerts are sent to users via email, text message and/or phone call, based on user preferences.
+Each user can customize how they want to receive alerts based on the severity of the alert, the time of day and the day of the week.

 Alerts are sent immediately once the alert conditions are triggered.
-Alerts are triggered by both the temperature and the time interval that the temperature exceeded its limit, e.g. the temperature has been warmer than -75 degrees C for more than 15 minutes.
+For example, temperature alerts are triggered by both the temperature and the time interval that the temperature has exceeded its limit (e.g. the temperature has been warmer than -75°C for more than 15 minutes).

 Yes, there is no limit to the number of people who can receive alerts.